 Macros per serving:

 This recipe will be a treat for steak lovers.
 It calls for six simple ingredients (excluding the onion): butter, ribeye steaks, broccoli, tamarind soy sauce (optional), pumpkin seeds, and salt & pepper.
-It’s a super simple recipe with a generous amount of healthy fats and protein to keep you moving with the muscle building.
+It’s a super simple recipe with a generous amount of healthy fats and protein to support your muscle building exercise.

 Macros per serving:

-Another power packed keto meal from dietdoctor.
+Here’s another power-packed keto meal.
 The main ingredients of this recipe are deli roast beef, cheddar cheese, avocado, mayonnaise, lettuce, olive oil, salt, and pepper.
 It also calls for radishes, Dijon mustard, and scallion which you can skip or keep depending on your taste buds.
 This recipe yields two servings.

 Macros per serving: